BuilderIO/builder/packages/react/README.md

 See our [main readme](/README.md) for info on getting starte with the React SDK

-Also see our examples of using reacth with a [design system](/examples/react-design-system) or a [simple example](/examples/react) and how to use your [react components](https://github.com/BuilderIO/builder#using-your-components) in the visual editor!
+Also see our examples of using react with a [design system](/examples/react-design-system) or a [simple example](/examples/react) and how to use your [react components](https://github.com/BuilderIO/builder#using-your-components) in the visual editor!

 Also see our docs for [next.js](/examples/next-js) and [gatsby](/examples/gatsby)